sudhxan/Imagina-MCP/README.md

 # 🎨 MCP Logo Downloader
 ## Just say "Download Shopify logo" in your IDE to download logos now!
+NO API KEY REQUIRED :D

 > An MCP (Model Context Protocol) server that downloads high-quality company and integration logos through natural language prompts — directly from your IDE.